robot5000-design/ms1-band-website/documentation/test.md

 ## 3. Forms:

 - Check Subscribe Form: Input required.
 Not active.
 No error.
 Working as expected.
-- Check Contact Form: All inputs required.
+- Check Contact Form: Name, email, message inputs required.
 Not active.
 No error.
 Working as expected.

 ## 4. Page Responsiveness: